benaitcheson/T2A2_Marketplace_App/README.md

 ### **Admin Credentials**

-Before you use the app it's possible to play around as an admin.
+Before you use the app it's possible to play around as an admin for both the customer and the planner.
 Here are the credentials to login in:
 - login: `admin@admin.com`
 - password: `password1`